feathecutie/genome-editing/slides/main.md

 ## Discovery
 #### Yoshizumi Ishino - Osoka University
-- Discovered interspaced, repeated sequences of DNA by accident
+- Discovered strange repeating sequences of DNA by accident
 - Didn't know about their purpose
 - No further research